UIDAI’s FAQs published in national dailies present a very narrow perspective on Aadhaar and still leave a lot of questions unanswered - Firstpost

 Further, they state that the UIDAI does not collect data like bank accounts, shares, mutual funds, financial and property details, health family records, caste, religion, education, etc.

 This does not, however, take into account related databases like the State Resident Data Hubs (SRDH), which are said to be repositories of UIDAI data.
-Security researchers have reported SRDHs to provide 360 degree profiles of individuals — including all UIDAI data, data like driving license numbers, passport numbers, updates on location based on transactions, family and household information, and so on.
+Security researchers have reported SRDHs to provide 360-degree profile of individuals — including all UIDAI data, data like driving license numbers, passport numbers, updates on location based on transactions, family and household information, and so on.
 A statement that Aadhaar is not a profiling tool needs to take into account such Aadhaar-enabled profiling.

 The UIDAI further states that Section 32(3) of the Aadhaar Act 2016 specifically prohibits UIDAI from controlling, collecting, keeping or maintaining any information about the purpose of authentication either by itself or through any entity.
 While this section is true, it still does not take into account how entities like SRDHs were established under the law.